mandrasch/vite-php-setup-ddev-test/README.md

 # vite-php-setup-ddev-test

 This repo adds DDEV support for https://github.com/andrefelipe/vite-php-setup.

+The new default vite 3 port `5173` is used in this example.
+It is assumed that you visit your DDEV site via `https://`.

-Vite 3 is used, thanks very much to @andrefelipe for providing.
+Thanks very much to @andrefelipe for providing!

-## Setup & run it
+## Set up & run it

 ```bash
 ddev exec "cd vite && npm install"